yang-233/Algorithm-note/Greedy-algorithm/leetcode-12.md

 ### How to do:

 > Too simple.
 Due to the existence of 1.
 Must be able to find at least one combination.
-Just greedy to find a combination from big to small.
+Just greedy to find a combination from big to small.We can use binary search to optimize the search.

 ### Code: